quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part44_38._Redundant_D.md

 ---

 #### Random Read Performance in RAID-4
 Background context: For random reads, only the data disks are accessed as the parity disk does not contain actual data.
-This results in an effective bandwidth of \((N - 1) \cdot RMB/s\), where \(RMB\) is the read speed per data disk.
+This results in an effective bandwidth of $(N - 1) \cdot RMB/s $, where $ RMB$ is the read speed per data disk.
 :p What is the effective throughput for RAID-4 during a random read operation?
 ??x
-The effective throughput for RAID-4 during a random read operation is \((N - 1) \cdot RMB/s\).
+The effective throughput for RAID-4 during a random read operation is $(N - 1) \cdot RMB/s$.
 This means that only the data disks are accessed, and the parity disk does not contribute to the read process. x??

 ---